haihala/whoops-all-grapplers/docs/tasks/main_todo.md

 ### Adjustments

-- Zoom in effect on throws and successful parry
 - Meter segment to 25, it just looks better
 - Animations
   - Redo the walk animation to look less goofy (knees)